StreetCodeAcademy/programming-fundamentals/karel-controlflow/README.md

 ![Karel while2 Exercise]
 (img/whileProblem2.png)

 Using a while loop, write a program that enables Karel to pick up all the beepers no matter the world.
-Try your code out using the starter packages whileProblem1.java and whileProblem2.java
+Try your code out using the starter files for While-Loop1 and While-Loop2 at CodeHS.

 ## Conclusion